-SpareBank 1 SMN has traditionally had a strong local footing, and an important part of SpareBank 1 SMN's social mission is to facilitate growth and development as a basis for society's welfare.
+SpareBank 1 SMN has traditionally had a strong local footing, and an important part of SpareBank 1 SMN's social mission is to facilitate growth and development as a basis for the community's welfare.

 Through its core business, SpareBank 1 SMN covers many important needs in society: saving, credit, payment services, insurance, damage prevention, management of assets and investment.
 The fact that the bank operates this core business on a long-term and sustainable basis is possibly the bank's most important contribution to local business development.
 Beyond its ordinary banking operations, SpareBank 1 SMN has many extraordinary initiatives with a view to developing the region in which the bank operates.
-SpareBank 1 SMN Invest develops local businesses by offering capital directly to new development.
-SpareBank 1 Invest accordingly invests exclusively in unquoted shares and mutual funds in the bank's geographical area.
+SpareBank 1 SMN Invest develops local businesses by offering capital directly at the development stage.
+SpareBank 1 SMN Invest therefore invests exclusively in unquoted shares and mutual funds in the bank's geographical catchment area.